 The best meat thermometer:

-There are lots of thermometers on the market, but we do have favorites.
+There are lots of thermometers on the market, but we do have a favorite.

-Since we knew we were working on this thermometer post, we reached out to the team at ThermoWorks to see if we could test the Thermapen Mk4.
-It’s a professional-grade thermometer that is the highest-performing kitchen thermometer around.
-We’ve read about it for years, but never tested one until recently.
-We now we understand why everyone raves about it — it’s an amazing thermometer.
+The Thermapen ONE by Thermoworks is our all-time favorite.
+We use it every day.
+It is a professional-grade, award-winning thermometer that is the highest-performing kitchen thermometer around.
 Not only is it fast and accurate, but it’s incredibly simple to use.
 All you have to do is swing the probe out from the body and it automatically wakes up and starts reading temperatures.
-When you stick the probe in beef, it reads temperatures in under 3 seconds.
+When you stick the probe in beef, it reads temperatures in ONE second.
+Incredible!

 Beef doneness temperature chart